 With Gelato, it is best to not process it until it is hard.
 Instead, stop the ice cream maker at soft serve consistency, then put it in a container in your freezer until hard for a delicate flavor and texture that differentiates it from ice cream.

 When the gelato is done, either serve and enjoy (best if eaten and enjoyed immediately as gelato has a shorter storage life than ice cream) or transfer to freezer containers and freeze until firmer.

 7 to 8 ounces raw unsalted shelled and hulled pistachio nuts

-2 tablespoons cup superfine sugar
+2 tablespoons superfine sugar

 2 teaspoons olive oil